What is Lift-and-Shift or Rehosting?

 | Complexity | None | Medium | High |

-A Real-World Use Case of Lift and Shift Legacy Migration
+A Real-World Use Case of Lift-and-Shift Legacy Migration

 EIS Wire & Cable, a US-based manufacturer, heavily relied on AlphaServer ES40 hardware.
 But replacement parts were scarce, and downtime risks rose.
 The company turned to the lift-and-shift approach using the Charon-AXP emulator to modernize its system.